rafikg/Colorize_grayscale_image/README.md

 # Colorize_grayscale_image
-Implementation of a regression approach for grayscale image colorozation
+Implementation of the paper: ```Deep Koalarization: Image Colorization using CNNs and Inception-Resnet-v2```